jmaiocco/respecc/README.md

     Please declare result as a Number[].
     Please populate remaining with amount.
     Please populate i with 0.
-    Excuse me, while is is less than 4, could you...
+    Excuse me, while i is less than 4, could you...
         Please populate result[ i ] with remaining / US_Denominations[ i ].
         Please populate remaining with remaining modded with US_Denominations[ i ]. i++